What’s a Zero-Based Budget and Why Is It Important

 Many people think of budgeting as a very relaxed way of handling your money: first paying all the bills, taking care of all the essentials, and making sure you spend a little on fun; then, save whatever is leftover.
-There isn’t a written plan, and you don’t know how much money is actually going where.
+Sometimes, there isn’t a written plan, and you don’t know how much money is actually going where.

 My husband and I “budgeted” like this for the first year and a half of our marriage.
-We would hope that there would be money leftover for savings at the end of the month.
+We would hope that there would be money leftover at the end of the month.
 However, we often ran out of money to put towards financial goals because we didn’t plan it.
 Does that sound like your situation?

 Not having a budget created a lot of stress for my husband and I because we had a low income.
 We didn’t want to overspend, so we would avoid spending money.
 Not being able to splurge a little here and there can feel very constraining.
 Without knowing how much money we had to spend, we would overuse our credit card when we did want to buy something extra.

 Every now and then, I would say to my husband, “Maybe we should make an actual budget,” but we avoided it for the longest time.
 I think many people have this underlying belief that budgeting is restraining when in fact the opposite is true.